nikitautiu/learnhtml/notes/papers/kreuzer.md

 2. Visual based
 3. Text based - text density, link density. based on quantitatie linguistics

+Older algorithms do not adapt well to newer pages.
+Semantic web technologies are not used and  algorithms that leverage them haven't been used outside of research.

+Raises the quiestion of how well do old algorithms perform on newer pages

 ### Related work
+Usuallyy a **Two-step process** of segmentation and classification.
+Segmentation can be  **flat** or **nested** depending on the chosen granularity.
+AS seen below, the ontology of classfication is conventional.

 References *Identifying Primary Content from Web Pages and its Application to Web Search Ranking*, which groups tags into content segments or **noise segments**.
 Uses visual and content properties.

 *Extracting content structure for web pages based on visual representation*